rodeinaihab/pokemon-cards/README.md

 You can also filter the pokémons by their types and sort the hit points in an ascending and descending order. 🚀

+For the data, I have used this public API (https://pokemontcg.io).

 ### Node

 [Node](http://nodejs.org/) is really easy to install & now include [NPM](https://npmjs.org/).